fischerweise/Spaceborne/README.md

 ### The Game has various features.

+- No storyboard was used from the beginning to the end of the project.
+Everything is built with code.
 - It completely supports the *Autolayout* in every device of iOS, vary from iPhone 13 mini to iPad Pro 12.9.
 - It also supports iOS 9 and above.
 - Main Menu